MasterMedo/workouts/README.md

 ## :shipit: installation
 ## :bulb: ideas for tests
 ## :question: usage
+## future work
+Exercises will be connected to muscle groups and how much do they actually strain the muscle so that these metrics can be tracked:

+- volume per muscle group
+- max weight(personal best) per muscle group

+The program will suggest future exercises based on the rate of progress the user wants to have.
 <p align="center">
   <a href="#">
     <img src="https://img.shields.io/badge/⬆️back_to_top_⬆️-white" alt="Back to top" title="Back to top"/>